deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 In GitHub, from the repo's `Settings` tab under the `General` section, you can rename the repository to reflect that it is a template and check the box to make it a `Template repository`.

 The caveat here is you have already ran the script that updated the repository files with your module's name and other information.
-In your template repo, you would want to add instructions to do a find-and-replace on the repository files to update the module's name, and any other information you want changed for new modules created from the template.
+In your template repo, you would want to add instructions to do a find-and-replace on the repository files to update the module's name, and any other information you want changed for new modules created from your template.

 ### ❤ Donate to support this template